 - Executive board member and President of the Men’s Club of synagogue Congregation Beth Shalom

 - Long record of dedication to various causes for the needy

 - M.B.A. from the University of Michigan, Ann Arbor

 - B.S.A. from the University of Illinois at Urbana-Champaign

-- Participated in the Professional Accounting Program at Northwestern’s Kellogg School of Management
+- Professional Accounting Program at Northwestern’s Kellogg School of Management

 - C.P.A. license in the state of Illinois